NICE (NASDAQ:NICE) Downgraded by BidaskClub

-BidaskClub lowered shares of NICE (NASDAQ:NICE) from a strong-buy rating to a buy rating in a research report sent to investors on Thursday, BidAskClub reports.
+BidaskClub lowered shares of NICE (NASDAQ:NICE) from a strong-buy rating to a buy rating in a research note issued to investors on Wednesday morning, BidAskClub reports.

-NICE has been the subject of several other research reports.
-Jefferies Financial Group upped their price target on shares of NICE from $265.00 to $285.00 and gave the stock a buy rating in a research report on Thursday, November 12th.
-Oppenheimer upped their price target on shares of NICE from $230.00 to $250.00 and gave the stock an outperform rating in a research report on Wednesday, September 16th.
-Citigroup lowered their price target on shares of NICE from $262.00 to $254.00 in a research report on Wednesday, September 16th.
-Morgan Stanley upped their price objective on shares of NICE from $212.00 to $230.00 and gave the stock an equal weight rating in a report on Friday, November 13th.
-Finally, Rosenblatt Securities upped their price objective on shares of NICE from $265.00 to $290.00 and gave the stock a buy rating in a report on Friday, November 13th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and seven have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average price target of $249.82.
+A number of other equities analysts have also commented on NICE.
+Jefferies Financial Group increased their price target on shares of NICE from $265.00 to $285.00 and gave the stock a buy rating in a report on Thursday, November 12th.
+Bank of America began coverage on shares of NICE in a report on Tuesday, November 3rd.
+They issued a buy rating and a $280.00 price target on the stock.
+Wedbush increased their price target on shares of NICE from $250.00 to $275.00 and gave the stock an outperform rating in a report on Friday, November 13th.
+Morgan Stanley increased their price target on shares of NICE from $212.00 to $230.00 and gave the stock an equal weight rating in a report on Friday, November 13th.
+Finally, JPMorgan Chase & Co. raised shares of NICE from an underweight rating to a neutral rating and increased their price target for the stock from $210.00 to $261.00 in a report on Thursday, November 12th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and seven have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average price target of $249.82.

 About NICE